Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 If creating a dedicated reverb holds water for snare drums, then it holds buckets of water for toms.
 I don’t know about you, but I frequently need an individual tom verb to spice up the sound of those dry, close mics.
 Here I may send the outputs of all the toms to their own submix and apply a reverb directly on that bus, with plenty of early reflections, some tamped-down late reflections, and a mix on the drier side (10% and below).
 This reverb will usually differ from my drum reverb, which has its own treatment described in the next section…

 Naturalistic drums are a complicated instrument to reproduce in a mix: that huge, room-filling sound starts with a great capture, sure, but it must be tailored to the vibe of the mix.
-Usually, this requires calling fourth drum conventions of a given era (gated toms anyone?) as well as approximations of a desired environment.
+Usually, this requires calling forth drum conventions of a given era (gated toms anyone?) as well as approximations of the desired environment.
 These require different uses of reverb, and thus, multiple reverbs.

-The snare and the toms are pieces of this puzzle, but frequently I employ a trick I pulled from Jayme Silverstein (whom I interviewed in this article).
+The snare and the toms are pieces of this puzzle, but frequently I employ a trick I pulled from Jayme Silverstein.
 The trick involves applying reverb directly to the drum bus—not as an auxiliary channel, but married to the sound itself, imprinted on the timbre.

 As with the toms, early reflections are favored, late reflections are tucked down, but here I set very conservative mix ratios of about 3–5%, and frequently lower!
 The secret here lies in finding the appropriate reverb.
 It can be quite hard to do, but it’s worth it.